nvs/lua-stormlib/README.md

 -- Whether the archive contains the named file. mpq:has ('file.txt')

--- Iterate through a list of all file names.
-Can use wildcards '*' (to -- match any number of characters) and '?' (to match any single character).
+-- Iterate through a list of all file names. for name in mpq:files () do
--- By default, '*' is used.
-for name in mpq:list () do
     -- All files in archive.
-end

-for name in mpq:list ('war?map.*') do
-    -- All matching files.
 end

 -- If the archive is full, an attempt to automatically increase the limit